Agrimatics/activemodel-datastore/README.md

 **Making google-cloud-datastore compliant with Rails active_model conventions since 2016!**

  Why would you want to use Google's NoSQL cloud datastore with Rails?
 When you want Rails backed by a managed, massively-scalable datastore solution.
-Start by generating a Rails app with -O to skip ActiveRecord.
+First, generate a Rails app with -O to skip ActiveRecord.

  Let's start with the model: